-- Access to Maple's math engine, interactive apps, Maple T.A.'s powerful assessment features provide students with an abundance of instant and personalized feedback.
+- Access to Maple's math engine, interactive apps, and Möbius's powerful assessment features provide students with an abundance of instant and personalized feedback.
 The assessment tool, in particular, takes advantage of the math engine in many innovative ways.
 Some of these innovations include 15 different STEM-focused question types, the ability to design questions algorithmically (meaning you can create a single question and Maple T.A. will algorithmically generate different values for the same type of questions so students sitting beside each other receive different questions and/or each student can attempt the same question multiple times), and adaptive questions that provide students with just-in-time learning supports based on their current level of understanding.

 - Clear and simple navigation resulting from authors' abilities to build and present instructional content (text and/or narrated text) in the same interface as embedded quizzes and interactive apps.